PM-Abhishek/SEED-SOWING-BOT-DESIGN/Gathering-Pertinent-Information.md

 10.AGROBOT-<br/>
 https://www.researchgate.net/publication/325593828_Design_and_development_of_seed_sowing_AGROBOT.[18]<br/>
-Description-Agriculture robot can be control by firebird V of ATMEGA2560.
+Description- Agriculture robot can be control by firebird V of ATMEGA2560.
 In AGROBOT the major components are arranged as shown in Figure 2.1.
 Here it consist of 12V DC voltage   rechargeable battery with 600mah output is connected  to a L293D motor driver which is connected to a 12V 30 rpm motors as an output device and connected to the firebird V of ATMEGA2560 model to the LP3 and LP4 ports.
 Each chamber has its own individual rotor shafts connected.
 The internals connections is made with the male to male wires connecters.
 Synchronous between wheels are maintain by using IR sensor and encoders therefore it can operate in an agricultural field easily.
 Seed can be drop to field by using mid van rotor at accurate location.
 IR sensor and ATMEGA microcontroller features will help in dropping the seeds at prescribed position.
 ***

 11.Robotic Vehicle for Seed Planting & Weeding Applications-<br/>
 http://webcache.googleusercontent.com/search?q=cache:http://www.ijirst.org/articles/IJIRSTV3I12073.pdf[19]<br/>
-Description:The circuitry mainly consists of ultrasonic obstacle sensor, 4 DC motor responsible for robot movement and remaining two forseed planting and Ploughing or Weeding purpose.
+Description: The circuitry mainly consists of ultrasonic obstacle sensor, 4 DC motor responsible for robot movement and remaining two forseed planting and Ploughing or Weeding purpose.
 These all work is controlled by Sam 3X8E controller as per selected crop bykeypad with help of LCD.The hardware of agribot is mounted on Chassis.
 All the hardware components and their features are explained below
 ***

 12.Design and Development of Automatic Operated Seeds Sowing Machine-<br/>
 http://www.ijritcc.org/download/browse/Volume_5_Issues/February_17_Volume_5_Issue_2/1489565958_15-03-2017.pdf[20]<br/>
-Description:This method will do the seed sowing row by row.
+Description: This method will do the seed sowing row by row.
 At a time multiple strips are utilize/usedfor sowing process.
 This method will be achieve the great efficiency and accuracy.In This system gear system is replace by hall effect sensor.
 With this rotation is converted into distance by using controller ATMEGHA16.
 ***